 Ellen G. White (Ellen Gould Harmon) was called in 1845 to be a messenger for God at the age of 17.
-In 1856, she married a minister, James White, and together they devoted their lives to God’s cause.
+In 1846, she married a minister, James White, and together they devoted their lives to God’s cause.
 They had four sons during their marriage.
 Ellen White traveled widely in the United States, Europe, Australia and New Zealand.
+The life of Ellen White ended July 16, 1915, at the age of 87 years.

-The education of Ellen White only lasted as far as third grade.
-In spite of this, God used her as a remarkable tool for His work and she became a prolific writer.
-She has written over a million words and published over 50 books.
+Ellen G. White has written over a million words and published over 50 books.
 She is the most published female writer of non-fiction in history.
 The Library of Congress stated that the book The Desire of Ages is the best book that was ever written on the life and teachings of Jesus Christ.
-The book Steps to Christ by Mrs. Ellen White is the second most translated book in the world only after the Holy Bible.
+The book Steps to Christ by Ellen White is the second most translated book in the world only after the Holy Bible.

 Her work has even been distinguished by those in public spheres of influence.
 Paul Harvey, who is recognized as one of the most trusted people in American media, stated that Mrs. White should be honored above all writers for her inspired and educational writings which were translated into over 148 languages.
 When speaking of her, he stated, “Ellen White: You don’t know her?
 Get to know her!”